Beyond wanting to share my recipes with you, along with reviews and pictures of what I’m stuffing my face with, I love cook for people.

 With the Ebola crisis escalating at such a fast pace I thought there was no better time to start a Salone and Liberian supper club and help in whatever way I could by donating part of the ticket sales from some of the supper clubs to an Ebola charity.

-The supper club will run once a month (sometimes at my home or at a pop up venue), giving guests the opportunity to taste a variety of delicious food and drinks from the West African countries of Liberia and Sierra Leone.
+The supper club runs once a month (sometimes at my home or at a pop up venue), giving guests the opportunity to taste a variety of delicious food and drinks from the West African countries of Liberia and Sierra Leone.
 You’ll have the opportunity to discover how the dishes are prepared, the meaning behind the name of the dishes and the tradition around when and why some dishes are served at a meal or gathering in Salone and Liberia.

 I look forward to meeting you at one of my supper clubs where a different menu is served each time!